ilo5u/CX-CPU/README.md

 BE --> OTT[...]
 ```

 Front-end would build **AST**(Abstract Syntax Tree) to represent the source code, and convert it as IR for the coming optimization.
-Usually, LLVM uses **CLang** as the front end to generate the **IR**(Intermediate Representation) code.
+Usually, LLVM uses **Clang** as the front end to generate the **IR**(Intermediate Representation) code.
 After that, machine-independent optimization on IR is essential.
 The most important work of backend is to transfer the IR code to machine-dependent code, called assembly code or machine code.
 To write the backend, we will focus on **DAG**, the converted form of AST, and we will see that the lowering operation is aimed for conversion.
 Based on DAG, the backend will select instruction for each node in a basic block.
 After instruction selection, the backend would schedule instructions based on architecture info provided by the target machine.
 Then, serial passes like register allocation, prologue and epilogue insertion, peephole optimization and assembly printing will run in order.

 ```mermaid
 graph LR
 IR[IR] --> DAG[DAG] --> L[Legalized DAG] --> IS[Instruction Selection] --> ISC[Scheduling] --> RA[Register Allocation] --> OT[...] --> AP[Assembly]
 ```

-## Files

-This directory tree is modified by the reference [[4]], Guides I-12.
+Now, we have had a brief look of the architecture of LLVM and how does the backend work, then we will follow steps to build the backend to support ``Chinx``.

+Before starting, there is a suggestion that you could better to have a glance over the official document here https://llvm.org/docs/WritingAnLLVMBackend.html

+Obviously, writing a backend to support new target machine needs a lot of time and coding work.
+Fortunately, some processors, like MIPS, have been supported by LLVM.
+Due to that, we can use them for reference, thanking for the open LLVM and MIPS.

+Let's have a overlook on the structure of the implementation coding files.

 ```cpp
 --> lib/Target/Chinx/